777aker/GMTK-2025/documentation/Kanban.md

 ## In Progress

+- [ ] Game Over
+	- [ ] call someone a loser and have reset button

+## Done

 - [ ] Chess AI
-	- [ ] some library where you feed board it gives you best move. convert that to our format
+	- [x] some library where you feed board it gives you best move. convert that to our format ✅ 2025-08-02
 	- [x] after player moves ai make move ✅ 2025-08-02
 	- [x] player can't make move until ai does ✅ 2025-08-02

-## Done

 - [ ] Piece between
 - [ ] All Pieces
 	- [x] pawn ✅ 2025-08-02